gabriel-lima/consuming-api-f1-with-goroutines/README.md

 I need to get information of circuits of Formula 1 this year.
 Reading the API, I noted that she not provide a method to get all circuits in only one requisition.
 I code a worker pools that request 20 circuits simultaneously, using goroutines and channels of language Go.
+In my local machine, the results were impressive.
+Without threads, in average 12.0s, with 20 works and 20 jobs duration 1.9s.

 # Get Started
 By default, only one job and work when run script, otherwise, it's possible more fast increasing jobs or works.